 Alcohol and Drug Use as a Health Problem

 The focus of this course is on understanding alcohol and drug use in a European public health context, and the resulting recommendations for interventions.
 You will learn to evaluate different interventions in the field of public health.
-The socio-ecological model is used as a leitmotiv throughout the course, approaching alcohol and drug use from different angles (e.g., psychopharmacology, social psychology, sociology, economy, policy).
+Alcohol and drug use are approached from different angles (e.g., psychopharmacology, psychology, sociology).

 First, the psychopharmacological effects of alcohol and drug use are explored.
 Second, motivational approaches as well as the role of peers and parents in adolescent alcohol and drug use are discussed.
 Third, alcohol and drug use is approached from a societal level, looking at population models and the influence of availability and other laws.
-Finally, attention is paid to (economic) evaluation and its role in policy making.
-The focus in this module will be mainly on primary prevention, although attention is given to secondary prevention and treatment, in particular screening and brief interventions.
+At all these levels, also the possibilities to intervene are discussed.
+Finally, attention is paid to (economic) evaluation of these interventions and its role in policy making.

 After this course, students can: